Grace Episcopal Church

 Grounded in Grace, Growing in Faith

-Our doors, arms and hearts are open, not just to those who seek a place to celebrate their faith, but also to those who seek a place to rest, reflect, learn and
+Our doors, arms and hearts are open, not just to those who seek a place to celebrate their faith, but also to those who seek a place to rest, reflect,

 In 1833 a group of small businessmen in New Bedford applied to the diocese to found an Episcopal mission here, where at the time, the Quakers predominated the religious landscape.
 In 1835 a small wooden Gothic church by Russel Warren was built on Union Street by the newly incorporated parish of Grace.
 The slowly growing congregation struggled for many years, through financial hardship, under the leadership of changing rectors, none of whom stayed for more than a few years.